lextm/jekyll-theme-chirpy/_posts/2008-12-13-snmp-design-obsolete-methods.md

 So from now on, I will pay more attention to that.
 You may already notice this by compiling your project against the latest bits in the repository as the compiler suddenly tells you some methods are obsolete.

 Sorry, this is a direct consequence when I start to pay back some [design debts](/snmp-design-one-api-design-flaw-d1a3f72a9966).
-For example, some obsolete constructors such as GetRequestMessage’s require IPAddress parameters, but the parameters are not used until Send methods are called.
+For example, some obsolete constructors such as GetRequestMessage's require IPAddress parameters, but the parameters are not used until Send methods are called.
 Non-sense.
 Why not pass them until Send?

 Another case is Send, which hides the GetResponseMessage instance.
 This can be very restricted when you try to access that instance to customize the behavior.